Barcs District

 Barcs (Barcsi járás) is a district in southern part of Somogy County.
-Barcs is also the name of the town where the district seat is found.
-The district is located in the Southern Transdanubia Statistical Region.
+Barcs is also the name of the town where the district seat is located.
+The district is in the Southern Transdanubia Statistical Region.

 Geography

 Barcs District borders with Csurgó District, Nagyatád District and Kaposvár District to the north, Szigetvár District and Sellye District (Baranya County) to the east, the Croatian counties of Virovitica-Podravina and Koprivnica-Križevci to the southwest.
 The number of the inhabited places in Barcs District is 26.

 Municipalities

 The district has 1 town and 25 villages.